nextgis/docs_ngmobile/source/load_geodata.rst

 .. note::
 	The field name can only be entered in Latin characters (letters and numbers!) without spaces.
 It should also differ from SQL reserved keywords.

-2. Field type - select field type from one of the following types: string, integer, real, date&time, date, time.
+2. Field type - select field type from one of the following types: string, integer, biginteger, real, date&time, date, time.

 .. _ngmobile_import_vector: